 If you didn’t receive your move plan, you must have opened Welltory for the first time during the day when it was already evening.
 Open the app earlier in the day to get your move plan.

 Why is my Exercise/Cardio goal always set to 20 minutes?

 There can be two reasons for this: you don’t have a fitness tracker that sends us your heart rate data or you’re not meeting your cardio goals.

-If you don’t have a fitness tracker, haven’t synced your fitness tracker with Apple Health, Google Fit, or Samsung Health, or haven’t synced Welltory with one of these aggregators, we can’t personalize your cardio goal.
+If you don’t have a fitness tracker, haven’t synced your fitness tracker with Apple Health, Google Fit, Samsung Health, or Garmin Connect, or haven’t synced Welltory with one of these aggregators, we can’t personalize your cardio goal.
 We’ll set your goal to 20 minutes, which is right around the minimum recommended by the World Health Organization.

 If you’re getting less than 150 minutes of moderate-intensity exercise per week, we’ll also set your goal to 20 minutes.
 Once you start meeting it, we’ll personalize your numbers to help you get in better shape gradually.